 - Bake for 25 minutes.
 While the bars are baking, toast the hazelnuts in a dry sauté pan over medium heat until they start to turn dark brown.
 Toss them around to ensure they are toasted on all sides.
 Chop hazelnuts in a small food processor.
 Combine chopped hazelnuts and brown sugar in small bowl.
 Cut in the butter and mix until crumbly.
 Sprinkle hazelnut topping over filling.
 Continue baking for 15 to 25 minutes or until knife inserted in center comes out clean.
 Cool completely in pan on wire rack.
 Cut into bars.

-This entry was posted on Monday, October 1st, 2012 at 5:52 am and is filed under Dessert, Uncategorized.
+This entry was posted on Monday, October 1st, 2012 at 5:52 am and is filed under Dessert, Pumpkin, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.